postgresml/postgresml/pgml-docs/docs/guides/training.md

     (1 row)
     ```

-The output gives us a pieces of information about the training run, including the `deployed` status.
+The output gives us information about the training run, including the `deployed` status.
 This is great news indicating training has successfully reached a new high score for the project's key metric and our new model was automatically deployed as the one that will be used to make new predictions for the project.
 See [Deployments](../guides/deployments/) for a guide to managing the active model.

 ## Inspecting the results
 Now we can inspect some of the artifacts a training run creates.